 For example, if the score of the serving team is 3 and the score of the receiving team is 6 and the second server on the side is serving: the score would be announced as 3-6-2.
 Note that the server number is for that service sequence only.
 Whoever is on the right side when the team gets the serve back is the first server for that service sequence only.
 The next time that the team gets the serve back, it may be the other player that is on the right side and is the first server for that service sequence only.

 Beginning players often mistakenly assume that the player keeps the same server number throughout the game.
 The server number changes with each new sequence of serves.
 It is important to call the score including the server number prior to each serve.
 That helps the players to keep the server and the score straight.
 When you announce, as part of the score, that you are the first server, everyone on the court knows that when you lose your serve, the serve goes to your partner.
-When you announce that you are the second server, everyone knows that when you lose the serve, the serve goes to the other team.
+When you announce that you are the second server, everyone knows that when you lose the serve, the serve goes to the other team in the sport.

 To minimize the advantage of being the first team to serve in the game, only one player gets a service turn on the first service sequence of the game.
 To help everyone remember that the serve goes to the other side when that player loses the serve, it is customary to say that the player is the last server or second server.
 Therefore, at the start of the game, it is standard to say that the score is 0-0-2.
 The “2” means that the serve goes to the other side when the serve is lost.